ukulanne/kqml-mars-explorer/README.md

  Originally developed for [Dr Scheme](http://plt-scheme.org/software/drscheme/) It can be run on [Dr Racket](https://racket-lang.org/) with Language set to Pretty Big.
- I found this code on an backup hard drive.
-I wrote this for a Computer Vision class.
+ I found this code that I wrote for a Computer Vision class some time ago.

 Run with:
 * With rovers and messages `(main 4000 #t 'kqml-rover)`